melange33/Data-Cleaning-Project/README.md

 The data was then averaged per subject per activity to form a tidy dataset of 180 X 68 data frame.

 The resultant data frame has the subject identifier in the first columne, the activity tested in the second column, and all subsequent columns have the data found in the Codebook.

+##Please set working directory to a folder containing all files above.